jalimena/LLPFCCTutorial/README.md

   ```
 </details>

+The root file output of this step (trees) will again live in the output_stage1/ directory.
+Open your signal output with root and check that you get a tree with filled branches.

 ## Step 2.
 Run `analysis_final.py`: Apply selections

-This second step will run over your "stage 1" output and apply selections (or cut sets) to the variables of interest.
+This second step will run over the "stage 1" output (either yours or ones we have done previously) and apply selections (or cut sets) to the variables of interest.
 For each selection, a root file will be created containing histograms.
 We have set up 5 cut sets for the long-lived HNL analysis:

  - **selNone** applies no selection at all
  - **sel2RecoEle** requires exactly two reconstructed electrons